-The University of Ottawa Heart Institute has guaranteed, in the form of a second ranking security in all of its personal property, a credit facility the UOHIF has entered into with its corporate banker to provide up to \$20,000 in borrowing subject to the Foundation's cash flow requirements.
+The University of Ottawa Heart Institute has guaranteed, in the form of a second ranking security in all of its personal property, a credit facility the UOHIF has entered into with its corporate banker to provide up to \$20,000 in borrowing subject to the UOHIF cash flow requirements.
+The outstanding balance at year end was \$9,105 (2018 - \$10,000).

-- (i) University of Ottawa Heart Institute related parties: - (iii) Alumni and Auxiliary:
+(iii) Alumni and Auxiliary:

 The University of Ottawa Heart Institute is also related to the Ottawa Heart Institute Alumni Association ("the Alumni") and the Heart Institute Auxiliary ("the Auxiliary").
-The object of the Auxiliary and the Alumni is to raise and receive funds to be distributed towards various programs and capital projects of the University of Ottawa Heart Institute, the OHIRC and the UOHIF.
+The object of the Auxiliary and the Alumni is to raise and receive funds to be distributed towards various programs and capital projects of the University of Ottawa Heart Institute, OHIRC and the UOHIF.
 The Auxiliary and Alumni are tax-exempt entities created under the laws of Ontario.